ls1intum/Artemis/docs/user/assessment.rst

 3. By interacting with the respective "Exercise Dashboard" button, the reviewer opens the exercise-specific dashboard and assess students' submissions.
-   Upon evaluation, the reviewer puts a "lock" on the submission disabling inconsistency and ambiguity, which expires in 24 hours.
+   Upon evaluation, the reviewer puts a lock expiring automatically in 24 hours in addition to an option of unlocking manually.

     .. figure:: assessment/exercise-dashboard.png
             :alt: Exercise Dashboard